 40% of the companies use CEO or Board of Managers to take decisions about energy efficiency.
 This is C-Level management involved in the energy plan, and this means that, at the end of the day, energy efficiency is a serious matter to any company.

 So, after doing all the analysis to our survey numbers, my conclusion is that energy efficiency is here to stay, and companies are taking it more and more seriously.

-The challenge for any energy manager is to make the rest of the company open their eyes and realize that they are already supporting it, and that they truly believe it is important, even though they haven’t realized or admitted it.
+The challenge for any energy manager is to make the rest of the company open their eyes and realise that they are already supporting it, and that they truly believe it is important, even though they haven’t realised or admitted it.